NBlasko/bguard/README.md

 ### Features

-- **Type-Safe Validation**: Automatically infer TypeScript types from your validation schemas.
+- **Type Inference**: Automatically infer TypeScript types from your validation schemas.
-- **Customizable**: Easily extend the library with custom validation rules.
+- **Custom Assertions**: Add custom validation logic for your schemas.
+- **Chaining Methods**: Easily chain methods for complex validations.
 - **Nested Validation**: Supports complex data structures, including arrays and objects.
 - **Optional and Nullable Support**: Fine-grained control over optional and nullable fields.
+- **Small Bundle Size**: Each assertion is in its own file, minimizing your final bundle size.
 - **Lightweight**: No dependencies and optimized for performance.

 ### Installation